 The Department of Homeland Security has stated that the “sensitive locations” guidance remains in effect and has not changed.
 Even so, increasingly, education and childcare professionals report that the currents harsh approach to immigration enforcement is having a negative impact on the education of the children in the U.S. Specifically, educators report student absences, decline in academic performance, and less involvement from parents as some the adverse impacts on immigrant students.

-The is no questions that harsh immigration enforcement has impacted America’s schools, but rather how policymakers and citizens alike can find a way to balance immigration enforcement against our children’s education.
+There is no question that harsh immigration enforcement has impacted America’s schools, but rather how policymakers and citizens alike can find a way to balance immigration enforcement against our children’s education.

 If you should have any questions or need more information about the way that the Illinois Trust Act may impact you, or your family, or your friends, please contact the Law Offices of Azita M. Mojarad, P.C. by e-mailing us at firstname.lastname@example.org, or by calling us at 312-641-0771, or by visiting our website at www.azitalaw.com.